 #1 Decide how much pain you can take

-Before I get into this, I just want to say that it’s backbreakingly painful when you first start out.
+Before I get into this, I just want to say that a career as a financial advisor backbreakingly painful when you first start out.
 Like any high paying career, there is a “hazing” or weeding out process whereby the weaker candidates are eliminated.
 Just like medical school and/or the military…

 If you’re not willing or not able to put up with the following inflictions of pain, don’t do it: